Chevening Gurukul Fellowship for Leadership and Excellence

 - Personal development and leadership skills

-The course includes numerous site visits in the UK and Europe, researching and presenting on a public policy plan to be developed throughout the course, and a varied cultural programme designed to integrate Gurukul Fellows into the academic and cultural life of the University and Department, along with building their professional networks.
+The Gurukul Fellowship runs from mid-September – November each year.
+The course includes numerous site visits in the UK and a varied cultural programme designed to integrate Gurukul Fellows into the academic and cultural life of the University and Department.
+Throughout the programme, fellows will develop, research and present a public policy plan while building their professional networks.

 Each fellowship includes: